On the Support of Minimizers of Causal Variational Principles: General Structural Results

 First, it is obvious that~$\D(x,y)$ is symmetric and constant on the diagonal.
 Next, it is clear by symmetry that the measure~$\mu$ is a homogenizer (see Definition~\ref{defhomogen}).
-Moreover, writing~$\L_\mu$ as~$\L_\mu = f_\mu^2$, where~$f_\mu$ is the operator with integral kernel~$f$, one sees that the operator~$\L_\mu$ is non-negative.
+Moreover, writing~$\L_\mu$ as~$\L_\mu = f_\mu^2$, where~$f_\mu$ is the operator with integral kernel~$f$, one sees that the operator~$\L_\mu$ is positive.
 Thus by Proposition~\ref{prp_hom_min}, the measure~$\mu$ is minimizing.
 If the function~$g$ is non-trivial, there are points~$x, y$ which are spacelike separated, so that this minimizer is not generically timelike.
-Also, its support obviously has a non-vanishing interior.
+Also, its support obviously has an empty interior.
 We have thus found a minimizing measure which violates statement~(A) of Theorem~\ref{thmmain1}. }} \QEDrem \end{Example}

 The remainder of this section is devoted to the proof of the above theorems.
 We begin with a simple but very useful consideration.
 Suppose that for given~$x \in \F$, the boundary of the light cone~$\K(x)$ does not intersect the support of~$\rho$.
 As the support of~$\rho$ is compact, there is neighborhood~$U$ of~$x$ such that